Philip Wirth

-Philip Wirth (29 June 1864 – 29 August 1937) was an Australian bandsman and circus proprietor who ran Wirth's Circus.
+Philip Peter Jacob Wirth (29 June 1864 – 29 August 1937) was an Australian bandsman and circus proprietor who with his brother ran Wirth's Circus, later Wirth Bros.
+Circus.

 Early life

 Philip Peter Jacob Wirth was born in Beechworth, Victoria, Australia, on 29 June 1864.

 His father was a Bavarian immigrant, and his mother was English.
 Johannes "John" Wirth, his father, moved from Germany to Australia in 1855, worked as a traveling musician, and in 1880 started a circus with his sons and daughters.
 Philip's siblings, John Jr., Harry, George, Marizles, Mina, and Madeline, formed the group.

 Career

 Philip and his younger brother George began performing in their father's travelling band.
 All of the young Wirths played at least one instrument, while Philip specialized in the cornet.

 At nine, he joined John Ridge's circus in New South Wales, but by thirteen he and his brothers John, Harry, and George had purchased a side show, launching his career as a proprietor.

 Amid the Australian banking crisis of 1893, he traveled overseas.
 During the 1890s, Wirth fled South America amid anti-British demonstrations and later toured South Africa at the height of the Boer War.

 Following the deaths of John Jr. in 1894 and Harry in 1896, Philip, with George and Marizles, directed Wirths' Circus.
 At its peak, it had 40 artists, 110 staff, 10 elephants, 40 horses, 14 cages of wild animals, and eight tents, the largest seating 3,000.